zhudotexe/kani/docs/customization.rst

 Handle a Function Call
 ----------------------

-.. note:: This functionality is only available when using :meth:`.Kani.full_round` and :doc:`function_calling`.
+.. note:: This functionality is only available when using :meth:`.Kani.full_round`.

 When a model predicts that it should use a function, it will request a :class:`.FunctionCall`.
 It is then kani's responsibility to turn the requested function call into a real call to a Python method.